tiantiantu/Timeline/README.md

 * sklearn==0.19.2

 To run the model, three files are required:
-* visitfile: A nested list including patients which are lists including visits which are list including codes.
+* visitfile: a nested list including patients which are lists including visits which are list including codes.
-* labelfile: A list including labels.
+* labelfile: a list including labels.
-* gapfile:  A nested list including patients which are lists including time interval between a past visit and the visit of prediction.
+* gapfile:  a nested list including patients which are lists including time interval between a past visit and the visit of prediction.

 As an example, assume dataset contains two patients A and B: